Fahim-Hossain-Data/PowerBi_Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/README.md

 ## 📌 Conclusion

-This analysis provides key insights into data professionals’ demographics, salaries, programming preferences, and workplace satisfaction.
-The cleaned and standardized data ensures accurate results, offering a valuable reference for industry trends and decision-making.
+This study gives important information on the demographics of data professionals, salary rates, programming favourites, and job satisfaction.
+The standardized and cleaned data provide the correct results, which can be used as a good benchmark to the industry trend and decision-making.

 ---